-Community Peace Officers are appointed by Beaumont Council to enforce municipal bylaws; and by the Alberta Solicitor General to enforce provincial statues (Animal Protection Act, Environmental Protection and Enhancement Act, Gaming and Liquor Act and Regulations, Traffic Safety Act and Regulations).
+Community Peace Officers are appointed by Beaumont Council to enforce municipal bylaws; and by the Alberta Solicitor General to enforce provincial statues (Animal Protection Act, Environmental Protection and Enhancement Act, Gaming, Liquor and Cannabis Act, Traffic Safety Act and Regulations).

-The staff consists of the Municipal Enforcement supervisor and 2 general duty officers.
+The staff consists of the Municipal Enforcement Supervisor, 1 General Duty Officer and 1 Bylaw Officer.
 In addition to regular duties, Community Peace Officers conduct routine proactive patrols throughout the community by vehicle, bike and foot patrol.

 The following roadways have been identified as traffic enforcement priorities:

-- The 50 Street corridor, which is not only the main access point for the majority of businesses in the Town, but also used by a significant portion of out-of-town travelers.
+- The 50 Street corridor, which is not only the main access point for the majority of businesses in Beaumont, but also used by a significant portion of out-of-town travellers.

 - Patrols of 50 Street and 50 Avenue during the peak times of congestion during the morning and evening traffic rush of commuters.

 - All school zones in Beaumont are in effect weekdays from 7:30 a.m. through 4:30 p.m. inclusive.

 - Patrols of school zones before and after school times when children are arriving to and leaving from schools.

 - Weekend and evening patrols of residential and commercial areas including parking lots when traffic is higher.

 - Observation of all intersections during patrols as almost half of all collisions occurred within these areas.